brandonyeu/cs4241-final-project-a25/README.md

 # Studi
 ## Team Members (Group 5):
+- Amanda Chavarria Pleitez
 - Arianna Xie
-- Amanda Chavarria Pleitez
 - Brandon Yeu
 - Charles Anton Sibal

 ## Project Description:
 This is a study buddy matching app that matches students looking for a study buddy based on classes, subjects, schedules, study habits, and other preferences.
 When users create an account, they record some static info (contact info, personal info, etc.).
 When they go to a spot “looking for a study buddy” they can fill out a form that records their course info, schedule, and study preferences.
 In the backend, there will be logic to find weighted euclidean distance to determine good fits for the user.
-The application then shows the top 3 best matches and their contact information for the student.
+The application then shows the top 6 best matches and their contact information for the student.
 Some ideas for the preference form are listed below:

 ### Basic Info:
-- Name / username
+- Name
 - Email
 - Major / year
 - Language